Nicaragua: Pre-Columbian history

 Paleo-Indians first inhabited what is now known as Nicaragua as far back as 12,000 BCE.
 In later pre-Columbian times, Nicaragua's indigenous people were part of the Intermediate Area, between the Mesoamerican and Andean cultural regions, and within the influence of the Isthmo-Colombian Area.
 Nicaragua's central region and its Caribbean coast were inhabited by Macro-Chibchan language ethnic groups such as the Miskito, Rama, Mayangna, and Matagalpas.
 They had coalesced in Central America and migrated both to and from present-day northern Colombia and nearby areas.
 Their food came primarily from hunting and gathering, but also fishing and slash-and-burn agriculture.

 At the end of the 15th century, western Nicaragua was inhabited by several indigenous peoples related by culture to the Mesoamerican civilizations of the Aztec and Maya, and by language to the Mesoamerican language area.
-The Chorotegas were Mangue language ethnic groups who had arrived in Nicaragua from what is now the Mexican state of Chiapas sometime around 800 CE.
+The Mangue, or Chorotega, were an ethnic group who had arrived in Nicaragua from what is now the Mexican state of Chiapas sometime around 800 CE.
 The Nicarao people were a branch of Nahuas who spoke the Nawat dialect and also came from Chiapas, around 1200 CE.
 Prior to that, the Nicaraos had been associated with the Toltec civilization.

 Both Chorotegas and Nicaraos originated in Mexico's Cholula valley, and migrated south.
 A third group, the Subtiabas, were an Oto-Manguean people who migrated from the Mexican state of Guerrero around 1200 CE.
 Additionally, there were trade-related colonies in Nicaragua set up by the Aztecs starting in the 14th century.